zeruiz/585Lab4/README.md

-# API and Shiny, 585 Lab4
+# API and Shiny case

 Here is the [link](https://github.com/zeruiz/585Lab4) to our github repo